JuliaText/WordTokenizers.jl/README.md

 ```

 2. BoundsError and errors while handling edge cases are most common
-and need to be taken of while writing the TokenBuffer parsers.
+and need to be taken of while writing the TokenBuffer lexers.

 3. For some TokenBuffer `ts`, use `flush!(ts)`
 over push!(ts.tokens, input[i:j]), to make sure that characters